bb-qq/r8152/readme.md

 See the [Compatibility page](https://github.com/bb-qq/r8152/wiki/Compatibility) for the latest information.

-* If you have other products not listed and it does not work, please create an issue with the output of lsusb.
+* If you have other products not listed and that do not work, please create an issue with the output of `lsusb`.
 * If you use a product with a Type-C connector, you will need a connector or cable to convert it to Type-A.
-  * For stable device operation, I recommend using a USB 3.2gen2 10Gbps compatible cable.
+  * For stable device operation, I recommend using a USB 3.2 Gen2 10Gbps compatible cable.
-  * A 5Gbps cable is sufficient for this driver to work, but a 10Gbps capable cable can be expected to have higher transmission quality.
+  * While a 5Gbps cable is sufficient for this driver to work, a 10Gbps capable cable is expected to offer higher transmission quality.

 ### RTL8156(2.5Gbps) based devices

-**INFO**: Products using RTL8156**BG** have dramatically lower power consumption(up to 64% decrease) and heat generation than those using RTL8156.
+**INFO**: Products using RTL8156**BG** have dramatically lower power consumption (up to a 64% decrease) and generate less heat compared to those using RTL8156.

 * [ASUSTOR AS-U2.5G](https://amzn.to/2ZRx1pi) (RTL8156/Type-C to A)
-  * NOTE: The included Type A-C conversion adapter is directional.
-There is a mark on one side of the USB-C connector that must be on the same side as the USB logo on the adapter.
+  * NOTE: The included Type A to C conversion adapter is directional.
+There is a mark on one side of the USB-C connector that must face the same side as the USB logo on the adapter.
 * [ASUSTOR AS-U2.5G2](https://amzn.to/3u5wUH4) (RTL8156B/Type-C to A)
-  * NOTE: Same above.
+  * NOTE: Same as above.
 * [CLUB 3D CAC-1420](https://amzn.to/2ZPmzKD) (RTL8156/Type-A)
 * [TRENDnet TUC-ET2G](https://amzn.to/2PLmR5v) (RTL8156(V1.0)/RTL8156BG(V2.0)/Type-C)
   * NOTE: Customer support states that RTL8156BG was adopted in V2.0.
 However, there is no way to distinguish V1.0 from V2.0.
-Can we expect the new ones to be v2.0?
+Can we assume the new ones to be v2.0?
 * [ASUS USB-C2500](https://amzn.to/45TS6Nv) (RTL8156B/Type-A)
 * [CableCreation 2.5G Ethernet to USB Adapter](https://amzn.to/39yfZyj) (RTL8156/Type-A)
 * [UGREEN USB C to 2.5G Ethernet Adapter (2019)](https://amzn.to/3fzXmfE) (RTL8156/Type-C)